Key Focus Areas

 KFA 3: Resource Development

 Innovation and technology can sometimes be hard on small islands with limited access.
-BY utilising and balancing community and innovation VEPA hopes to ensure that programs fit to the capability of resources.
+By utilising and balancing community and innovation VEPA hopes to ensure that programs fit to the capability of resources.

 KFA 4: Partnerships, policies and national support